-Marking 200 years since his birth, this display explores the life and work of Frederick Douglass (1818-1895) and his family.
+Marking 200 years since his birth, this display explored the life and work of Frederick Douglass (1818-1895) and his family.
 Douglass was the most famous anti-slavery author and freedom-fighter in USA history.
-Runs from 4 October 2018 to 16 February 2019.
+Ran from 4 October 2018 to 16 February 2019.

 Frederick Augustus Washington Bailey was born into chattel slavery in Maryland, USA.
 In 1838, aged barely 20, he made a risky escape.
 He adopted the surname 'Douglass' and, devoted his life to the fight for social justice.

 Committed to 'telling the story of the slave' and the 'strike for freedom', he was one of many early Black anti-slavery campaigners to live and work in Scotland.